aiotgroup/XRF55-repo/hardware tutorial/WiFi/readme.md

 ### Add timestamp

-We also provide a way to log timestamps to a txt file while collecting counts, again in code/log_to_file_time.c.
+We also provide a way to log timestamps to a txt file while collecting counts, again in log_to_file_time.c.

 Use as shown in the previous section.